ipfs/go-graphsync/README.md

 var host libp2p.Host
 var loader ipld.Loader

+network := gsnet.NewFromLibp2pHost(host)
+ipldBridge := gsbridge.NewIPLDBridge()
-exchange := graphsync.New(ctx, host libp2p.Host, ipld.Loader)
+exchange := graphsync.New(ctx, network, ipldBridge, loader)
 ```

 Parameter Notes:

 1. `context` is just the parent context for all of GraphSync
-2. `host` is any libp2p host
+2. `network` is a network abstraction provided to Graphsync on top
+of libp2p.
+This allows graphsync to be tested without the actual network
+3. `ipldBridge` is an IPLD abstraction provided to Graphsync on top of  go-ipld-prime.
+This makes the graphsync library testable in isolation
-2. `loader` is used to load blocks from content ids from the local block store.
+4. `loader` is used to load blocks from content ids from the local block store.
 It's used when RESPONDING to requests from other clients.
 It should conform to the IPLD loader interface: https://github.com/ipld/go-ipld-prime/blob/master/linking.go

 ### Write A Loader From The Stuff You Know